williaz/TechRefresher/Spring5.md

     - default method
     - static methods(with impl)
   - benefits:
-    - decouple contact and impl
+    - decouple contract and impl
     - modularization
     - Polymorphism, handle a gouple of objects
     - ease to test